smhurf/lewagon_challenges/03-Maths/02-Statistics-Probabilities/01-Mean-Mode-Median-Std/README.md

 ## Background

 In this challenge, we will learn the concepts of Mean, Mode, Median and Standard Deviation.
-To illustrate that, let us import a dataset to perform our statistics.
-We will be looking at the consumption of alcohol by country in 2010.
+In the file `basic_functions.py` there are four functions to implement.
+Each one of those functions will implement one of the aforementioned concepts.

 ## The Mean and Variance
 The sample **mean** (mu) is the average and is computed as the sum of all the observed outcomes from the sample divided by the total number of events.